Sahel paradise whydah: Distribution and habitat

-Vidua orientalis is a resident breeding bird in west Africa.
+Vidua orientalis is a resident breeding bird in the Sahel region of north tropical Africa.
 It lives in open acacia savannah with scattered trees.

 Description

-The males in breeding plumage have black back and wings, with a rufous breast.
-The head is black, with a chestnut nape and a black bill.
+The females are 13–14 cm long, tawny above with narrow mantle streaking; in females a dark line extends behind the eye.
+When in non-breeding plumage, the males are similar to the females; juveniles are also similar to adult females.
+The males in breeding plumage have black back and wings, with a rufous breast and pale belly; the head is black, with a pale nape; this is straw-yellow in the nominate eastern subspecies V. o. orientalis, and chestnut-toned like the breast in the western subspecies V. o. aucupum.
+The feet and the bill are dark grey.
 The dual-length ornamental tail feathers are black.
-These tail feathers can reach a length of 195–244 mm and a width of 24–32 mm.
-Feet are dark grayish.
-When in eclipse (non-breeding) plumage, the males are similar to the hen, as they are tawny above with narrow mantle streaking.
-In females a dark line extends behind the eye.
-Juveniles are quite similar to the hens.
+These tail feathers have a width of 24–32 mm and give breeding season males a full length of 30–31 cm.

-Biology and behavior
+Biology and behaviour

-The Sahel paradise whydah does not build its own nests, but parasitises the green-winged pytilia, Pytilia melba, a common species of estrildid finch.
-These birds do not destroy the host green-winged pytilia's eggs, but they deposit their own eggs in the nests of their hosts, adding them to those already present.
-As in other whydah species to attract hens the songs of the males mimic the song of their hosts.
-These birds are not monogamous pairs, in fact males breed with many females.
+The Sahel paradise whydah does not build its own nests, but parasitises the green-winged pytilia Pytilia melba.
+Like other whydahs, it does not destroy the host's eggs, but they deposit their own eggs in the nests of their hosts, adding them to those already present.
+As in other whydah species, the songs of the males mimic the song of their hosts.
+These birds do not form monogamous pairs, but males will breed with many females.
 In a breeding season females may lay about 22 eggs, that hatch after 12–13 days of incubation.
-The diet of this species consists of seeds and grain.
+The diet consists of seeds and grain.